Vedant020000/promptex/README.md

 ## 💡 Pro Tips

 1. **Linked Mode saves time**
-   Select one file (like a React component) → Contextex auto-grabs all imported utilities and sub-components.
+   Select one file (like a React component) → Promptex auto-grabs all imported utilities and sub-components.

 2. **XML vs Markdown Output**